-The obstacle is placed so that the Horse must make two turns (a serpentine) in order to enter/exit the arena.
+The obstacle is placed so that the Horse must make two turns (a serpentine) in order to enter/exit the arena

 Example 1

 Entry/Exit

-Example 2 Lifti y/ Lxit ı
+Example 2

 Entry/Exit

 Example 3

 Entry/Exit

-2. An indoor Competition arena must have minimum size of 1,200 sq m with a minimum width on the short side of 20m.
+2. An indoor Competition arena must have minimum size of 1,200 sq m with a minimum width on the short side of 25 20m.
 An outdoor Competition arena must have a minimum size of 4,000 sq m with a minimum width on the short side of 50m.
+An exception to this rule may be granted, where circumstances warrant, by the FEI Jumping Director in consultation with the Chair of the Jumping Committee.